szczepanspl/szczepanspl/README.md

 # Welcome to my GitHub profile!
 ### My name is Szczepan and I am a programming enthusiast with a passion for learning and improving my skills.
-I am currently learning Python and am excited to apply my skills in a professional setting.
+I am currently learning Python and C and am excited to apply my skills in a professional setting.
 In addition to programming, I am also interested in history and sports.
 ### My skills:
 1. Python: ⭐⭐⭐⭐⭐
 - Pandas